Porn Star's Attorney Hit With 'Stormy' $10 Million Judgement

 Since closing his old firm, Avenatti is now running Avenatti & Associates APC out of Newport Beach, California, Bloomberg reports.

-He cannot appeal Tuesday’s $10 million default judgement, the Bloomberg article said.
+He cannot appeal Tuesday’s $10 million default judgment, the Bloomberg article said.

 Avenatti dismissed the latest ruling against him in bankruptcy court, calling it “completely irrelevant” to Clifford’s current suit with Trump and the involvement with the Cohen investigation, Bloomberg reported.

-“(It) has nothing to do with the case,” Avenatti said in the Bloomberg article.
+“[It] has nothing to do with the case,” Avenatti said in the Bloomberg article.
 “Who cares?”